Weingarten Calculus with Virtual Isometries: A new recursive formula for Weingarten functions

 Denote by $\chi^\lambda$ the irreducible character of $S_k$ corresponding to $\lambda$.
 Moreover, we define $f^\lambda :=\chi^\lambda(e_k)$, the value of $\chi^\lambda$ at the identity permutation.
 Using these notations, we have the following expansions:

-Note that we need to assume $k \le n$ in the latter equation to ensure that the factor $(n \uparrow \lambda)$ of all terms does not equal $0$.
-From these formulas, we can easily obtain the character expansion of the ascension function using the orthogonality of irreducible characters
+Note that we need to assume $k \le n$ in the latter equation to ensure that the factor $(n \uparrow \lambda)$ in all terms is not equal to zero.
+From these formulas, we can easily obtain the character expansion of the ascension function by using the orthogonality of irreducible characters:

 Indeed, \eqref{eq:as_g_Wg} implies that